farhadkpx/Data-Science-Capstone-Project/README.md

-Course repository for Coursera Data Science Specialization Capstone Project.
-Implemented a learning model for text prediction.

-TestProgram.R

-Code for dataset download and unzipping
-ReadLine code for each file
-Answer Code for Capstone Quiz 1 questions
-Answers for Capstone quix on NLP (quiz 2 and 3) ngramsCreate.R
+**A summary overview of the coursera 'Data science Capstone Project'**

+There are four main '.R' files that contributes to the project.

+1. ui.R
+2. Server.R
+3. model_algotihm.R
+4. RdsFileCreation.R

-Code for creating n-grams (1, 2, 3, 4, 5, 6 grams)
+> Code for creating n-grams (1, 2, 3, 4, 5, 6 grams)
-ui.R, server.R, .html, .css, /images

-Code for UI and Server with images and CSS
-.md, .Rpres, .html, .css

 Code for creating final presentation

-Links
+**Links**

 Shiny app for next word perdiction is running at: (shiny) Detail alogorithm resources is available at: (github)